COVID-19 and the Crisis within a Crisis

 A substantial amount of evidence shows that housing has a significant and direct effect on health, especially for low-income populations.
 Locally, we have a 25 year life expectancy gap between the most economically depressed and affluent neighborhoods.

-April took the country by surprise.
-A third of U.S. citizens could not make their rent payments by the first of the month, and just a week before, 6.6 million Americans filed for unemployment with the numbers continuing to rise past record levels.
+The Covid pandemic and lockdowns took the country by surprise.
+By April 2020, a third of U.S. citizens could not make their rent payments by the first of the month, and just a week before, 6.6 million Americans filed for unemployment with the numbers continuing to rise past record levels.
 With half of renters in New Orleans spending almost a third of their paychecks on rent, a significant portion of the aid could be read as a subsidy for landowners.
-Even with the added financial assistance, many are still waiting to receive aid or to even be approved.
+Even with the added financial assistance, many waited months to receive aid while others were ineligible.
+Landlords began illegally and aggressively evicting renters.